carvel-dev/carvel/site/content/blog/cue-and-carvel.md

 ---
-title: "CUE and Carvel"
+title: "Using CUE and Carvel Together for Your Kubernetes Setup"
 slug: cue-and-carvel
 date: 2022-11-09
 author: Dmitriy Kalinin
-excerpt: "Learn how to use CUE and Carvel tools together"
+excerpt: "In this blog, we share examples of how to use CUE and kapp-controller together as part of your GitOps workflow."
 image: /img/logo.svg
 tags: ['cue', 'kapp', 'impgkg', 'kapp-controller', 'gitops', 'vendir']
 ---

 [CUE](https://cuelang.org/) is a relatively young (but promising) programming language that enables working with data -- building data structures, validating them, querying and extracting parts.
-More recently you might have run into CUE being used within several tools such as Dagger (we've written about [kapp and Dagger](/blog/kapp-and-dagger/) some time ago).
+More recently you might have run into CUE being used within several tools, such as Dagger (we've written about [kapp and Dagger](/blog/kapp-and-dagger/) some time ago).

 In this post, we'll dig into a few CUE examples for Kubernetes and see how we can use CUE and Carvel tools together.
-And perhaps at the end of this post, you might be interested in using CUE and Carvel as part of your Kubernetes setup...
+And perhaps at the end of this post, you might be interested in using CUE and Carvel as part of your Kubernetes setup.

 ### Using CUE to build Kubernetes configuration